When you are working on driving revenue growth, your efforts to bring your marketing and sales closer together has never been more essential.

 With these five points, you can create a sense of collaboration in order to maximize their activities, efforts and efficiencies.

-1. Share information across departments
+1. Share data across functions

 - Keep track of the follow-ups with each contact